-The School District completed the third year of a three year negotiated agreement with the Madison Plains Education Association and the Ohio Association of Public School Employees.
-The School District completed negotiations with both MPEA and OAPSE in spring 2015.
+The School District is entering the first year of a three year negotiated agreement with the Madison Plains Education Association and the Ohio Association of Public School Employees.
+The School District completed negotiations with both MPEA and OAPSE in summer 2019.
 A three year contract was agreed upon.
-Both contracts call for a 1.00 percent base increase in the first year, and 2.00 percent in years two and three of the agreement.
-Each agreement also calls for an insurance cap of 10 percent ensuring the School District premium rate increases will not exceed 8 percent annually.
-As part of a board approved budget reduction plan, this agreement was extended to a fourth year through an agreement with both MPEA and OAPSE in 2018 under the same terms but with a 0.00 percent base increase and no tuition reimbursement for 2019.
-Other budget reduction plan items for 2019 included the institution of a "payto-participate" fee for athletics and band, various supplemental position reductions, elimination of an administrative position, elimination of a teaching position, elimination of a reading specialist position, and the elimination of three aide positions (primarily through attrition).
+The MPEA contract calls for a 1 percent base increase in the first year, and 2 percent increase in years two and three of the agreement on a traditional column and step salary schedule (Legacy Schedule), as well as an optional performance based alternative salary schedule (MP COMPASS Schedule) at an estimated 7 percent overall increase in the first year based on initial opt-in placement and incentives, and 2 percent overall in years two and three of the agreement.
+The OAPSE contract calls for a 2 percent base increase in the first and second year, and 2.25 percent in year three of the agreement on a traditional column and step salary schedule.
+Each agreement also calls for an insurance cap of 12 percent.
+Should the insurance increase exceed 12 percent the percentage split between the School District and the employees of premium costs increases from an 80/20 School District/Employee percentage split, to a 50/50 School District/Employee percentage split.
+A board approved budget reduction plan for 2019 included the institution of a "pay-to-participate" fee for athletics and band that has been suspended for 2020 due to passage of the new 1.25 percent earned income tax in May 2018.
+A number of the various supplemental positions reduced in 2019 have been filled in 2020.
+The 2019 budget reduction plan elimination of an administrative position, elimination of a teaching position, elimination of a reading specialist position, and the elimination of three aide positions (primarily through attrition) have been maintained; these positions remain eliminated in 2020.

-The district successfully passed a 1.25% earned income tax in May 2018, effective in 2019 for a period of five years.
-This school district earned income tax is expected to generate \$1.9 million dollars in revenue per year.
+The School District successfully passed a 1.25 percent earned income tax in May 2018, effective in 2019 for a period of five years.
+This School District earned income tax is expected to generate \$1.9 million in revenue per year.